tomhenrich/plex/docs/index.md

 ## Helpful Links
 * **If you're curious**, you can check out [how Plex streaming works](faqs.md) and why updating the quality settings matters
-* [Mediaclients.wiki](https://mediaclients.wiki/en/Plex){:target="_blank"} has a bunch of useful info and guides
+* <a href="https://mediaclients.wiki/en/Plex" target="_blank">MediaClients.wiki</a> has a bunch of useful info and guides
-* [Plexplainers](https://web.archive.org/web/20250317201942/http://plxplainers.xyz/){:target="_blank"} is a good resource with screenshots from various app platforms (archived on Wayback Machine as the original has disappeared)
+* <a href="https://web.archive.org/web/20250317201942/http://plxplainers.xyz/" target="_blank">Plexplainers</a> is a good resource with screenshots from various app platforms (archived on Wayback Machine as the original has disappeared)